Kpop Shoes – coming soon

 This is a matter of perspective, but you’ll want to start stands out the most to you in the outfit.
 It might be the shoes.
 It might be the dress.
 Maybe the hat.
 Just pick the ONE thing that you feel is the most important part of the outfit and start there.

 One thing I learned to do that is very helping when finding Korean fashion online is to think of it as hunting rather than browsing.
 When browsing you’re looking around to see what’s there.
 This takes way more effort as you have to look at everything and make little decisions about whether something would work or not.
 This is why shopping can be so draining.
 You’re making these tiny decisions, but doing it over and over again really wears you out.
-It’s mentally intensive and just not the most fun way to shop whether online or in the store.
+It’s mentally intensive and just not the most fun way to shop whether at a kpop shop online or in the store.

 When hunting, on the other hand, you have something specific in mind and you ignore everything else.
 You only have to make one decision: is this the thing I’m looking for?
 That’s it.
 You can make that decision over and over again and it’s way less tiring than just browsing.
 Also, when you have something in mind, it tends to jump out at you because you’re thinking about it.